 Over the last ten years, Amazon has become one of the most successful companies globally, partly due to its streaming service.

 Recently, however, Amazon Prime customers have been getting frustrated seeing more and more commercials while streaming.
+Other streaming platforms still offer an ad-free experience, but that doesn’t seem to be an option for Amazon Prime Video.

-Overview: Three Separate Streaming Services
+Amazon Prime Video is Actually Three Separate Streaming Services

 Remember when Amazon was just a bookstore?